 Silves Castle opens every day except Christmas and New Year.

 From 2 January to 31 May, it opens to the public from 9h to 17h30; in June, from 9h to 19h; 1 July to 31 August, from 9h to 22h; 1 September to 15 October, from 9h to 20h; 16 October to 31 December, from 9h to 17h30.
 Last entry permitted 30 minutes before closing time.

 The ticket costs 2,80€.
 Children and visitors over 65 years old get a 50% discount.

 I’ve never seen the castle full of tourists (Silves does not invest in its tourist potential).
 Most likely, you’ll have a peaceful visit.

 To make your life easier, find Silves Castle on Google Maps.

-Interested in seeing more photos I took at Silves Castle?
-Follow HERE to visit an album I created in my Google Photos.
+Interested in more photos I took at Silves Castle?
+Follow HERE to visit an album I created on my Google Photos.

 » I live in the Algarve (South of Portugal).
 My first fiction book, for young adults, was published in 2001 in the Portuguese language — a time travel adventure with thousands of readers.
 I also wrote books and guides about travel and technology.
 Screenplays are my greatest passion.